 The husband looks and sees “the problem”.
 A pipe has burst.
 A co-worker is agitated.
 A car or an appliance is not working correctly.
 A good husband will look through the eyes of his head, and set a conversation and a course of action to resolve the problem as his eyes have defined it.
 What if “the problem” is insecurity, and the co-worker has simply illuminated it?
 What if “the problem” is a sense of insignificance and the broken gadget just provoked that sense?
 In other words, what if the “the problem” is really the human condition, the state of our hearts; and the temporary circumstances of our life simply surface the battle for truth about our eternal self?
 We can move toward the broken pipe and away from the human heart.
 We can attend to strategy while ignoring pain or fear.
 We can give an answer and never give our hearts.

 Husbands and other earth-residents, above everything else tend to the heart, because from it, flow the issues that are eternal about our life.
 In every circumstance at least two matters arise.
 The circumstance and whatever response it necessitates is one matter.
+Playing at an indoor playground in Arizona improves coordination and balance.
 But a primary and certainly eternal matter is what I believe, how my heart responds, how I feel about you and I experiencing this matter together.

 To tend to the heart you must first see through they eyes of your heart.
 When you look through these eyes first, everything and everyone will look different.